Home of the Academic Deans

 The Algoma University academic structure is comprised of three Faculties: Faculty of Sciences, Faculty of Social Sciences, and the Faculty of Humanities.
 Each of the Faculties is led by a Faculty Chair.
 The Faculty Chairs work in cooperation with the Academic Dean in the administration of Faculty business and provide leadership in the development of curriculum and programs at Algoma University.

 Each Faculty has a number of Department Chairs.
 Department Chairs provide academic leadership for curriculum and programs within Algoma University’s departments.
-Below is a summary of names and contact information for Faculty and Department Chairs as of April 2023.
+Below is a summary of names and contact information for Faculty and Department Chairs.

 Faculty Chairs, Department Chairs and Directors